-Active Student: Any student taking credit-bearing courses, being charged/funded, and matriculating in an
+Active Student: Any student taking credit-bearing courses, being charged/funded, and matriculating in an approved program.
+These students may be full or part time.

 Active Non-Earning Student: Is a student taking credit-bearing courses but not being charged/funded for the term.